Egormity/The-Wild-Oasis/readme.md

-# The Wild Oasis - The bsest admin dashboar React web-app you can find!
+# The Wild Oasis - The best admin dashboard React web-app you can find!

 > #### _The final project from Jonas Schmedtmann's Ultimate React course_